alegrigoriev/vss2git/README.md

 see [Mapping VSS usernames](#Mapping-VSS-usernames) section.

 `--sha1-map <map filename.txt>`
-- speed up processing by reusing blob hashing from previous runs.
+- speed up processing by reusing formatting/hashing from previous runs.
 The hash map file will be read (if exists) before the run, and written after the run completes.
-It maps an internal hash (composed from `.gitattributes` tree hash, file path and data hashes) into Git blob hash.
+It maps an internal hash (composed from `.gitattributes` tree hash, file path and data hashes, and the format specification hash) into Git blob hash.

 `--prune-refs <refs filter>`
 Selects refs namespace to prune in the target Git repository.